 Surplus space can then be dealt with by;

-If you do decide to negotiate your lease, adapt the space or sub-let; Hampton Jones Chartered Building Surveyors can help you with:
+If you do decide to negotiate your Lease, adapt the space or sub-lease; Hampton Jones Chartered Building Surveyors can help you with:

 BSc (Hons), MBA DipProjMan, FRICS